Paul E. Garber: Biography

 Determined to safely relocate the treasures to the Washington area, Garber searched in vain for empty warehouse space in the vicinity of the nation's capital.
 He then persuaded a pilot friend to assist him in conducting an aerial survey of the Maryland and Virginia suburbs from the cockpit of a Piper J-3 Cub.
 His search revealed 21 acre of woodland in Suitland.
 The National Park and Planning Commission, which controlled the land, was more than pleased to turn it over to the Smithsonian in 1952.

 "When I first went out there and walked around," Garber later commented, "my only companions were the bullfrogs and mockingbirds."
 There was no budget for this project.
 "I had to scrounge," he recalled with pride.

 His powers of persuasion were legendary.
 Army engineers at nearby Fort Belvoir provided a bulldozer to clear trees and brush from the site.
 Garber persuaded a local contractor to donate any excess cement remaining aboard his trucks at the end of the workday.
 Navy officials agreed to provide, at cost, the first of the prefabricated buildings that would soon dot the site.

+In 1966 The First Flight Society created the Paul E Garber First Flight Shrine.The shrine started as a portrait gallery of aviation luminaries who have been honored on Wright Brothers Day annually.
+A new portrait is unveiled during the December 17th celebration at the Wright Brothers National Memorial each year.
+The shrine is located within the WBNM Visitor Center in Kill Devil Hills, North Carolina.